superblocksteam/agent/scripts/README.md

 sudo superblocks conf SUPERBLOCKS_LETSENCRYPT_EMAIL [YOUR_EMAIL_ADDRESS]
 sudo superblocks conf SUPERBLOCKS_AGENT_HOST_URL https://YOUR.VALID.DOMAIN.COM
 sudo superblocks conf SUPERBLOCKS_PROXY_REPLICA_COUNT 1
-sudo superblocks conf SUPERBLOCKS_DOCKER_AGENT_TAG v1.0.1
 ```
 - Make sure a CNAME or A record of the custom domain is created and pointed to the VM instance
 - Start the agent(as above)
 - Check localhost
-- Visit https://YOUR.VALID.DOMAIN.COM to validate is service is up for https
+- Visit https://YOUR.VALID.DOMAIN.COM/health to validate is service is up for https